 Turns out that was a pretty good idea.
-In the summer of 2017, we bought that mill and moved the whole operation up to Bellingham, under one roof.
+In the summer of 2017, we bought that mill and moved the whole operation up to Bellingham and under one roof.
 We now dye, spin, design, package and ship everything from our little warehouse on Queen Street.
-We now employ eight badass women, and the ten of us crank it up and crank it out seven days a week!
+We employ eleven badass women, and the thirteen of us crank it up and crank it out seven days a week!

-All of our yarns are dyed in the wool, a slow and meticulous kettle dyeing process resulting in long color changes and unpredictable transitions through the skein...
+All of our yarns are dyed in the wool, a slow but oh-so-worth-it kettle dyeing process resulting in long color changes and unpredictable transitions through the skein...
 Every skein is like a snowflake!
 Or a fingerprint!
 One-of-a-kind, like every knitted project.

 Folks who have worked with our yarns before know that, although we do our darnedest to photograph everything in real light, every skein is unique (we can't say that enough!) & therefore probably won't look exactly, precisely like the ones in the photos.
 Think of our colorways as moods!
 Pick yours and watch the layers unfold.